razi-rais/blockchain-session/README.md

 ### Skills

-Working knowledge of Ethereum, including configuring Geth/Parity and programming in Solidity.
-Also, basic understanding of cryptography topics including hashing, encryption (RSA, ESCA etc) and digitial signatures is required.
+* Working knowledge of Ethereum, including configuring Geth/Parity and programming in Solidity.
+* Basic understanding of cryptography topics including hashing, encryption (RSA, ESCA etc) and digitial signatures is required.